 Proper fitting of the mask and refitting as the child grows can help the child tolerate the mask over the face.

 - Oral appliances.
 Oral appliances, such as dental devices or mouthpieces, may be recommended.
 The devices help to expand the palate and nasal passages.
 They also might move your child's bottom jaw and tongue forward to keep your child's upper airway open.
-Only some children benefit from such devices.
+Only some children benefit from these devices.

 Lifestyle and home remedies

 - Avoid airway irritants and allergens.
 All children — especially those with pediatric obstructive sleep apnea — should be kept away from exposure to tobacco smoke or other indoor allergens or pollutants.
 They can cause airway irritation and congestion.

 - Weight loss.
-Doctors may recommend that your child lose weight if he or she is obese.
-Your doctor can provide you and your child with diet and nutrition information, or refer your child to other specialists with expertise in managing obesity.
+If your child is obese, a health care provider may recommend weight loss.
+The provider can give you and your child diet and nutrition information or refer your child to specialists in managing obesity.

 Preparing for an appointment

 You'll likely start by seeing your child's primary care provider.
 Or you might be referred immediately to an ear, nose and throat specialist or a sleep medicine specialist.

 Here's some information to help you get ready for your appointment.